 A trip to Paris, the stuff dreams are made of!
 Who doesn’t want to see the Eiffel Tower and shop on the Champs Elysees?

-Lots of people must since Paris consistently makes the list of “must see” European countries.
-After visiting all of the fabulous tourist places in Paris, then you definitely should take some time to get out of the city and explore the surrounding area.
+Lots of people must since Paris consistently makes the list of “must-see” European countries.
+After visiting all of the fabulous tourist places in Paris, you should take some time to get out of the city and explore the surrounding area.

-If Paris is not on your couple’s bucket list, then I would go add it now!
+If Paris is not on your couple’s bucket list, I would add it now!

-That is where our post, outlining some great day trips from Paris by train come in!.
+That is where our post outlining some great day trips from Paris by train, comes in!